eProsima/Integration-Service-docs/docs/index.rst

 * :code:`topics`/:code:`services`: specify the topics exchanged over the above bridges in either publisher/subscriber or client/server type communications.

+This configuration approach is profitable when *DDS* is integrated into complex systems, since a single YAML file is needed no matter how many protocols are being communicated.

 Below you can find a minimal example of the information that the YAML configuration file should contain.
 In this example, a single topic is translated from *ROS2* to *DDS*: